RoRoche/kAndroidModular/slides/README.md

 - the module fires an event,
 - the hosting application receives this event and acts accordingly
-- the flow of the program is determined by events (user actions, network requests, sensors, timer, other threads, etc.)
+- the flow is determined by events
+	- user actions, network requests, sensors, timer, other threads, etc.

 ---